dcposch/scramble/doc/why.md

 - Do check it out!
 - Don't use it for anything sensitive yet

-Ideas, bug reports, code reviews and beer deliveries are all appreciated!
+Ideas, bug reports, and code reviews are much appreciated.

 ### Encryption